 Exam Fee: $95 via Pearson VUE

 Application Fee: $25 application fee + $5.60 transaction fee via Sircon or the NIPR

 How long does it take to process a property and casualty insurance license application in South Dakota?

-This process typically takes one to five business days.
+It will take up to one to five business days for you to become an insurance agent.
 You’ll receive an email once the South Dakota Department of Labor & Regulation’s Division of Insurance reviews your application.